elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 contain the correct data.
 The `password` field is marked with `virtual: true` so it doesn't get saved to the database (only the `password_digest` will get stored).
 The `score` field will be set to a default value with `default: 0`.
-And the `username` field is set to `unique:true` because we want every player to have a unique individual `username`.
+And the `username` field is set to `unique: true` because we want every player to have a unique individual `username`.

 ## Player Changeset